rancher/api-spec/specification.md

 # Action Operation #
 The action operation allows a client to manipulate a resource or collection in a way that cannot be done with any of the other standard operations.
 The request MAY include a body with additional information (arguments), and the response MAY contain a response body with result info.

 Actions MAY (and generally SHOULD) incur side effects.
-The request URL for an operation MUST contain a query component, to distinguish it from a [create](#create-operation) operation.
 The actions that may be possible for given a resource type are defined in its [schema](#schemas).
 The <code>actions:</code> attribute in a resource specifies which actions are actually available for this particular resource and the URL to request to perform them.

 ```http
 POST /v1/folders/b1b2e7006be?encrypt HTTP/1.1